Table of Contents

 Affiliated Players (AP) status can be changed to Roster Player only if done by the February 1 annual deadline and prior to the Player playing a second weekend.
 The addition can only be made if there is available space on the roster (maximum 15 Players).

 Deadline for adding Players to the roster is February 1 annually.

-JUEL teams are allowed 2 Under aged Players on their roster with no Player younger than grade 9.
+JUEL teams are allowed 2 under aged Players on their roster with no Player younger than grade 9.

-JUEL Prep teams are allowed 2 Under aged Players on their roster with no Player younger than grade 8.
+JUEL Prep teams are allowed 2 under aged Players on their roster with no Player younger than grade 8.

-If 2 or more teams submit the same player, they will be notified, the player will be contacted for reasoning and a ruling will be made by the “JUEL Directors” on where the player will play.
+If 2 or more teams submit the same Roster Player, they will be notified, the player will be contacted for reasoning and a ruling will be made by the “JUEL Directors” on where the player will play.
 Once the Board completes the investigation, their ruling is final for the upcoming season.
-If the Player does not agree with the decision and chooses not to report to the team selected by the Directors, they must notify the League Office in writing within 14 days of being notified of the Director’s decision.
+If the Player does not agree with the decision and chooses not to report to the team awarded by the Directors, they must notify the League Office in writing within 14 days of being notified of the Director’s decision.
 Once the Player is granted release from the Director’s decision, they can sign with another team, but are ineligible for the first 3 Regular Season games.